 For either option, you must fill out and complete the Student Eligibility Form and provide the following:

-Here’s a table containing the SAT accommodations' deadlines, depending on when you’re taking the exam.
+Here’s are two tables containing deadlines you should keep in mind, depending on when you’re taking the exam.

 We recommend submitting accommodations requests earlier than the deadline to give College Board ample time to review and approve them.
 The process can take up to seven weeks, and College Board can only begin once all necessary documents have been received.